Typical B2 visa interview questions: what could you be asked?

 A key part of the US B-2 Visa application process is the requirement to attend a visa interview.

-Preparing for your B-2 visa interview can help to improve your chances of being granted the visa.
+Preparing for your B-2 visa interview will help to improve your chances of being granted the visa.

-Familiarise yourself with all the information you have provided in the application form, bring all necessary supporting documentation and use the following common B2 visa interview questions to help you prepare.
+Familiarise yourself with all the information you have provided in your application form, bring all necessary supporting documentation and use the following common B2 visa interview questions to help you prepare.

 What happens during the B-2 visa interview?